tudo-aqua/bgw/bgw-docs/src/main/jekyll/network/connection/networkconnectivity.md

 A game session may be started by calling ``createGame``.
 Each session gets identified by a unique ``sessionID`` that has to be passed to the function.
 Calling ``createGame`` automatically adds this client to the newly created game on the server side.
-Additionally, the gameId must match the registered gameId on the server in order to identify the correct set of message schemas for this game. ``greetingMessage`` will be sent to all players upon joining this session.
+Additionally, the gameID must match the registered gameID on the server in order to identify the correct set of message schemas for this game. ``greetingMessage`` will be sent to all players upon joining this session.

 ````kotlin